trustthevote/Rocky/doc/setup.md

 Running "start" will clean up PIDs for workers that have died and start 1 new task.
 Running "stop" will stop all running tasks.

 During a deploy "stop" is ran, and then after a timeout, "start" is ran 12 times.

+These deploy tasks can be run manually via

+    $ cap <environment> deploy:run_pdf_workers    # runs 'stop' and then "start" 12 times on all PDFGen servers
+    $ cap <environment> deploy:stop_pdf_workers    # runs 'stop' on all PDFGen servers

+You can get finer control over which servers you run the task on via the HOSTFILTER environment variable

+    $ cap HOSTFILTER=servername <environment> deploy:run_pdf_workers

 At any given time 12 workers should be running on a PDFGen server.
 Sometimes the stop command doesn't successfully stop all instances, so the process list should be checked after a deploy to ensure there are not more than 12 workers running.

 There should be a separate process monitoring the group that restarts stopped workers, but it's not always successful.

 PID files as well as a rocky_pdf_worker.log and rocky_pdf_worker.output are in the current/tmp/pids/ directory.
 Occasional mysql/deadlock errors in the .output file are acceptable, but if the file grows rapidly with these or other errors, it's a sign of something wrong.

 ## 5. Importing State Data